milanlazarevic/JetBrains-YouTrack-Project/README.md

 - Final example looks like this: `https://luc-public-url-seamus.ngrok-free.dev/issue-updated`
 2. 🛠️ How to Create a GitHub Webhook secret
 - Just enter random secret you want to use for hashing (e.g klsdfjksdjhskdhfjhsdfjkl)
+- `NOTE:` When you create webhook you will send this secret and webhook will use it when hashing requests to the server.
+So any updated inside .env file while there is already created webhook with other secret will result in invalid signature.
+That means you need to watch for logs inside your github repository settings > webhooks > your webhook.
+It might be the reason of some weird bugs.
 3. 🛠️ How to Create a GitHub Personal Access Token
 - Go to GitHub.com > Settings > Developer Settings.
 - Click “Personal access tokens” → Tokens (classic)